- Cory Booker

 Partner at Mercury.
 Point man for Senator Booker.

-The former executive director of the Democratic state Committee and 1st Ward East Orange Councilman in 2018 became the local governing body’s president.
+The former executive director of the Democratic state Committee and 1st Ward East Orange Council president.

 The former Franklin Twp.
-Councilwoman made history in 2018 as the leader of the Democratic Freeholder ticket that broke the GOP chokehold on county government.
-Now chair of the Somerset County Freeholder Board.
+Councilwoman made history in 2018 as the leader of the Democratic Board of Commissioners ticket that broke the GOP chokehold on county government.
+Chair of the Somerset County Commissioners Board.

 Mayor of Orange.

-The only African-American on the Passaic County Freeholder Board will run for another term in 2020.
+The only African-American on the Passaic County Board of Commissioners easily won reelection last year.

 The Director of Government Affairs at Blue Cross/Blue Shield emerged from Payne world to become one of the most dynamic veteran minds in New Jersey politics.